vickyhella/vickyhella.github.io/docs/website-management/algolia-search.md

 It might take several minutes for the records to be uploaded.
 :::

-You can now go back to the [Algolia console](https://www.algolia.com/) and see the updated records.
+You can now go back to the [Algolia console](https://dashboard.algolia.com/) and see the updated records.

+## Viewing the Search Data

+To get an insight of your users' search behaviors:

+1. Log in to your [Algolia console](https://dashboard.algolia.com/).
+1. Click the **Search** icon in the left navigation bar.
+1. Click **Analytics** under **OBSERVE**.

+On the page displayed, you can see an overview of the search data as well as the metrics below:

+- Total Users
+- Total Searches
+- No Results Rate
+- Click-through Rate
+- Conversion Rate
+- No Click Rate
+- Top Searches
+- Top Results
+- Searches Without Results

 ## References